sedlack/Finance_Workbook/README.md

 This repository contains the following files:

-1. Portfolio optimization
+1. Time Series Analysis - Housing Prices
+  a.
+01_ARIMA_Price_Predictions
-2. Weighted Avergae Cost of Capital
+3. Weighted Avergae Cost of Capital
   a.
 02_WACC
 3. Net Present Value
   a.
 03_NPV